-Stephen Schafer is a HABS photographer with over 20 years of experience, coupled with the unique equipment required to produce photographs of archiecture in often difficult locations and from unique vantage points.
-Ready to complete HABS, HAER and HALS photographic records for local, state, and federal programs, requiring 8x10, 5x7, 4x5 or digital formats.
-Fine Architectural photography with an understanding of historic structures.
-Schaf Photo is based in California and serves the western United States.
+Stephen Schafer is an architectural photographer with over 25 years of experience, coupled with the unique equipment required to produce photographs in remote and difficult locations.
+Ready to complete HABS, HAER and HALS surveys for local, state, and federal programs requiring large format film or digital formats.
+Schaf Photo is based in Ventura, California and serves the western United States, Hawaii and Guam.

 Table of Contents: